-7 Investment strategy
+7. Investment Strategy

-In August 2016, UBS completed an asset allocation review and an overall strategic allocation for the investment portfolio was targeted with the fund managers as follows:
+In August 2016 UBS completed an asset allocation review and an overall strategic allocation for the investment portfolio was targeted with the fund managers as follows:

-Asset class Asset Class Allowed trading range
+Asset Class Strategic Allocation Allowed Trading Range

-Fixed income/cash 25.0 per cent +/- 7.5 per cent
+Fixed Income/Cash 25.0% +/- 7.5%

+Fixed Income 22.5%

+Cash 2.5%

-Equities 52.5 per cent +/- 7.5 per cent
+Equities 52.5% +/- 7.5%

-Real estate 7.5 per cent +/- 2.5 per cent

-Hedge funds 15.0 per cent +/- 5.0 per cent
+UK Equities 35.0%

+Global Equities 17.5%

+Real Estate 7.5% +/- 2.5%

+Hedge Funds 15.0% +/- 5.0%

 The UBS view is that the current asset allocation remains appropriate for Sightsavers.
-The investment environment continues to be challenging with both market volatility and lower returns.
+The investment environment continues to be challenging with both market volatility and expected lower returns.
 This should favour active fund managers like UBS.
+At the time of the 2025 policy review the imposition of trade tariffs by the US is risking a global economic slow-down and possibly even recession.

-Given adjustment in day-to-day valuations, it is not possible to manage allocations exactly.
+Given adjustment in day to day valuations it is not possible to manage allocations exactly.

-The allowable trading range supports day-to-day, valuation-driven changes in the portfolio mix.
-It is possible that an extremely volatile market swing could push the portfolio outside of the target range, in which case the Investment Committee would need to assess whether to instruct the fund manager to rebalance the portfolio or report to Council a change to allocation in the light of specific market conditions.
+The allowable trading range supports day to day valuation driven changes in the portfolio mix.
+It is possible that an extremely volatile market swing could push the portfolio outside of the target range in which case Investment Committee would need to assess whether to instruct the fund manager to rebalance the portfolio or report to Council a change to allocation in the light of specific market conditions.

-The ranges allow some flexibility for the Investment Committee to agree for the fund managers to amend the asset allocations in light of forecast market conditions without seeking recourse to Council.
-Note, given these limits, it would not be possible for the Investment Committee to move outside a moderate risk portfolio (>70% in equities and property).
+The ranges allow some flexibility for Investment Committee to agree for the fund managers to amend the asset allocations in light of forecast market conditions without seeking recourse to Council.
+Note, given these limits it would not be possible for Investment Committee to move outside a moderate risk portfolio (>70% in equities and property).
+UBS performs an annual documented review of what they term the "Investment Plan" which confirms, amongst other things, the risk appetite and profile of the portfolio as being balanced and moderate.

-Short-term swings around target unrestricted reserve levels will be managed with increased cash holdings or borrowings to avoid active trading in and out of investments.
-There is a secured overdraft facility in place with UBS to facilitate this.
+Short term swings around target unrestricted reserve levels will be managed with increased cash holdings or borrowings to avoid active trading in and out of investments.
+There is a secured overdraft facility in place with UBS of £3 million to facilitate this, known as a "Lombard Loan" facility, drawdowns under which are secured against the investment assets.